harshit-saraswat/100-days-of-code/r1-log.md

 Added Cards for each school in educations page and added flip-animation to it.
 Used Codeply for prototyping and mediaqueries for page responsiveness.
 Though had some trouble with those.

 ### R1D7
+7 days completed, ie, my first week done for this challenge.
+I just finished my css-personal-cv project by adding the final extras page and hosted it on github pages.

+### R1D8